jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 However Plugdata has a few advantages over doing this manually via pd2dsy:
 - Installing the needed toolchain is done for you when opening the compile window
 - when using Plugdata in "compile" mode you get instant feedback when something is not compatible by and autocomplete won't show unsupported objects.
+- if you've already setup the Arduino ide to program your Daisy you might be surprised how little setup is needed.
+Plugdata will fetch everything you need as the Toolchain.
+- The arduino serial monitor can be a handy tool to debug or read signals that you send to `print`.

 {: .highlight }
 > **Using compile mode in Plugdata**, you'll instantly see when you use incompatible objects.